-The latest national data available showed that in Quarter 4 2023/24 New Claims were processed in an average of 20 days by Councils, with Changes of Circumstance being processed in an average of 3 calendar days (although it should be noted for Changes of Circumstance the average normally decreases in Quarter 4, due to high volumes of '1-day' changes processed due to annual rent, pension changes, etc).
-Also, these national figures were for a specific quarter only (i.e., Quarter 4 2022/23) and not cumulative over the financial year - which was how officers reported these areas of performance for our shared service.
+The latest national data available showed that in Quarter 1 2023/24 New Claims were processed in an average of 22 days by Councils, with Changes of Circumstance being processed in an average of 8 calendar days.
+Although, these national figures were for a specific quarter only (i.e., Quarter 1 2023/24) and not cumulative over the financial year - which was how officers reported these areas of performance for our shared service.

-As at the end of August 2023, in terms of processing times for new benefit claims, City of Lincoln took an average of 17.04 days and North Kesteven 18.80 days respectively.
+As at the end of Quarter 2, in terms of processing times for new benefit claims, City of Lincoln took an average of 16.61 days and North Kesteven 18.58 days respectively.
+As at November, the team is working on incoming items within 9-10 days, which was the best position achieved for sometime.